Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 The Banger Rebellion, Ettalong

-The Banger Rebellion has rolled into its next chapter – and Coasties, you’re in for a treat.
-After winning hearts (and stomachs) slinging gourmet banger rolls from their beloved food trailer Stella, the team now has a bigger, bolder home base in Ettalong.
+Coasties, you’re in for a treat.
+After winning hearts (and stomachs) slinging gourmet banger rolls from their beloved food trailer Stella, The Banger Rebellion now has a bigger, bolder home base in Ettalong.
 Their cult-fave rolls aren’t going anywhere – the classics are back, plus some you haven’t met yet – and they’ve added a cracking breakfast lineup.
 Standouts include the Morning Glory, an indulgent breakfast banger roll, and The Anti Hero, their unapologetically upgraded take on a bacon and egg roll with homemade sauces and a soft brioche bun that’ll ruin all other rolls for you.

 Craving something sweet?
 You’ll find homemade cakes, cookies and wickedly decadent brownies alongside old-school milkshakes and Little Marionette coffee.
 It’s food that makes you start planning your next visit after your first bite.
 And soon, you’ll be able to settle in with a bevvy too – bangers and booze, now that’s a match made in Coastie heaven.